reddevill007/System-Design-Simplified/README.md

 ### **Why Is SSI Useful?**

 1. **High Performance**:
-   - Transactions don't block each other for reads; they can proceed in parallel.
+   - Transactions don’t block each other for reads; they can proceed in parallel.
 2. **Consistency**:
    - Even though transactions run concurrently, the final results are as if they ran one after another.
 3. **Conflict Detection**: